-Borrowing from a variety of definitions, including the biopsychosocial model, I created the following inclusive definition of holistic health.
+Borrowing from a variety of holistic health definitions, including the biopsychosocial model, I created the following inclusive definition of holistic health.
 It takes into account all areas of your life, including body mind health.

 Holistic health is your overall state of wellness on all levels of your being: physical, emotional, mental and spiritual.
 It encompasses the health of your entire being and extends to everyone and everything that interacts with you in any way.
 That includes your resources, your environment, and your relationships.

 Although the modern medical model has accustomed us to deal with the mind, body, and spirit separately, the word holistic implies the condition of the whole of our being and experiences.
 In reality, body, mind and spirit are completely intertwined aspects of the whole.
 They are not separate entities and cannot be separated.
 When you affect one level, either positively or negatively, to some extent you affect the whole person.

 He believed it was important to examine all areas of life, including body mind health, interactions with your environment and others.
 These interactions are important measures of well-being on all levels.

 George Engel named his method of determining an individual's current state of health the biopsychosocial model.
 It helps you assess your level of holistic wellness now and in the future as you make changes.

 Dr. Engel considered wellness to be based on many factors interacting together to create a whole picture of health.
 These factors include biological, environmental, psychological, and aspects of life.